Shadakai/Little_parliament_website/src/little-parliament-frontend/README-T3A2-A.md

 - Added more word spacing in products
 - Added instagram integration to backlog
 - Made admin panel easier to find

+# Admin
+To access the admin panel there is a 5px by 5px box on the left side of the L of "Little Parliament" on the nav bar.
+Clicking this invisible box will take you to an admin login panel where you must log in with. sam@gmail.com and password.